jdev-org/georchestra-ldap-py/docs/index.md

 Thin Python wrapper around the legacy `ldap_actions` scripts used with geOrchestra LDAP directories.
 Installable via pip, configurable via environment variables, and consumable as a small API.

+## Prerequisites

+- Python 3 (tested with 3.10+)
+- Network access to your LDAP server and a bind account with write permissions
+- Proper LDAP settings provided via env vars (or `config.py` legacy file)

 ## Quick install

 ```bash